Buddhist mobs attack Muslim homes in Myanmar, one dead

 Myanmar, where Muslims make up about 5 percent of the 60 million population, has struggled with the unrest since June last year when fighting between ethnic Rakhine Buddhists and Muslim Rohingya erupted in western Rakhine State.

-That was followed by organized Rakhine attacks on Rohingya communities in October that New York-based Human Rights Watch said amounted to ethnic cleansing.
-The government calls the stateless Rohingya illegal "Bengali" immigrants from neighboring Bangladesh.
+That was followed by organised Rakhine attacks on Rohingya communities in October that New York-based Human Rights Watch said amounted to ethnic cleansing.
+The government calls the stateless Rohingya illegal "Bengali" immigrants from neighbouring Bangladesh.

 British tourist Stephen Barker, 46, told Reuters he saw a group of about 100 machete and stick-carrying youths rallying around his hotel in the early afternoon, including four or five monks.
 Police and military moved them on and arrested half a dozen people.